Rigging

 If I am using exclusively smaller or lighter nymphs I will drop-shot.
 I will drop-shot either under an indicator, with a sighter or even as a dry-dropper-shot.
 Each is rigged just as I have already described, but instead of a heavy fly at the end of my tippet, I attach heavy split-shot just above a double overhand stopper knot tied at the very end of the tippet.

-This style of rigging may sound complicated, but once you realize that really all I’m doing is adding Maxima and tippet when nymphing and subtracting them when fishing dries or streamers it becomes a much more versatile and simpler strategy.
-Especially, compared to carrying multiple rods and a whole wallet of various leaders or leader building materials.
-All the other variables are simply the types of knots I prefer and how I decide to use nylon or monofilament and in which diameter.
-Eezy peezy.
+This style of rigging may sound complicated, but once you realize that really all I’m doing is adding Amnesia and tippet when nymphing and subtracting them when fishing dries or streamers it becomes a much more versatile and simpler strategy.
+Especially when compared to paying more for poorly designed knotless leaders or carrying multiple rods and a case of leader building materials.

 A couple final tips…

-I prefer nylon materials for everything above the surface and fluorocarbon for subsurface.
+I prefer nylon tippets for everything above the surface and fluorocarbon tippets for subsurface.

-Any Maxima I cut off is saved for later use.
+Any Amnesia I cut off is saved for later use.
 It can last quite a while.

-I prefer a blood knot when connecting two pieces of line, a Davy knot when tying to a dry fly and a non-slip mono loop knot when tying to anything subsurface.
+I prefer a blood knot when connecting two pieces of line, a double Davy knot when tying to a dry fly and a non-slip mono loop knot when tying to any subsurface fly.

 I don’t like flies tied to tags and I tie only to the eye of a hook and never the bend.

 For dry flies, tippet diameter is matched only to the size of the dry fly and not to how difficult I think the fish are to catch.
 I believe trout in a river are rarely turned off by the visibility of tippet, rather they are turned off when a fly is not presented accurately.
 Using tippet that is too thin or too long will cast poorly and too thick or too short will drag.
-I prefer 6x for size 22 and smaller, 5x for size 18 and 22, 4x for sizes 14-18, 3x for sizes 10-14 and so on.
+I prefer 6x for size 20-24, 5x for size 16-20, 4x for sizes 12-16, 3x for sizes 8-12 and 2x for sizes 4-8.

-For nymphs, I use tippet no thicker than 5x to help reduce subsurface drag regardless of the size of the fly.
+For nymphs, I only use tippet that is no thicker than 6x regardless of the size of the fly.

 Before I start fishing I always use my hands to stretch and straighten the line.